starwit/lj-projectbuilder/docs/deployment.md

 ### Usage of different scripts

 The scripts for server deployment are located under `deployment\https`.
-The following software is dieployed:
+The following software is deployed:

 * certbot + nginx: provides ssl-certificate-handling in oder to do https
 * keycloak: authentication and authorisation.
 For development, keycloak is using integrated database.
 In production an additional MariaDB is used